MS3Inc/tavros/README.md

 ## Roadmap

-The Tavros team will publish a roadmap for each major and minor release based on product strategy and business objectives.
-See our [Tavros Roadmap](docs/roadmap/index.md).
+The Tavros team will maintain an up to date roadmap for major and minor releases through its [Milestones](https://github.com/MS3Inc/tavros/milestones).

+For items that are not yet targeting a milestone, you can see our [Backlog](https://github.com/MS3Inc/tavros/issues?q=is%3Aopen+is%3Aissue+no%3Amilestone)

 ## Architectural Decision Log